MarcelGarus/server/blog/draft-kakuro.md

 </svg>
 </div>

-The Rust version of this pretty straightforward:
+The Rust version of this is pretty straightforward:

 ```rust
 struct Input {